 A mother's food and nutrition choices before and during pregnancy can greatly contribute to the future health of her children.
 Women living a healthy lifestyle deliver children with fewer birth defects and chronic health problems.
 So what makes a lifestyle "healthy?"
 For pregnant women, key habits include eating a variety of foods, ensuring adequate intake of vitamins and minerals, gaining an appropriate amount of weight, participating in regular physical activity and avoiding harmful substances.

 Once the baby has arrived, it is important that newborns receive optimal nutrition from the beginning.
 Studies have shown that breast-feeding provides many advantages to both baby and mother — in terms of health benefits and financial savings.
-In addition to eating right from birth, developing physical activity habits at an early age is also important.
+In addition to eating right from birth, developing physical activity habits at an early age also is important.
 Active young children are better prepared for life than those who spend childhood sedentary in front of a television or video game screen.

 Eating Right during Pregnancy